 Infection of the liver is known as Hepatitis.

-Hepatitis is caused by three different viruses.
-Each of the hepatitis viruses is different, but they all share a target: the liver.
+Three different viruses cause hepatitis.
+Each hepatitis virus is different, but they all share a target: the liver.
 The liver performs more than 500 vital functions in your body.
 Many of the liver’s functions involve cleansing blood, fighting infection, and storing energy.
 A hepatitis virus threatens the liver’s ability to function.

 Picture: https://pixabay.com/service/license/Pixabay

-- The virus is transmitted through contact with the blood or other body fluids of an infected person.
+- The virus is transmitted through contact with an infected person’s blood or other body fluids.

-- An estimated 240 million people are chronically infected with hepatitis B (defined as hepatitis B surface antigen-positive for at least 6 months).
+- An estimated 240 million people are chronically infected with hepatitis B (defined as hepatitis B surface antigen-positive for at least six months).

-- Hepatitis B is an important occupational hazard for health workers.
+- Hepatitis B is a significant occupational hazard for health workers.

 - However, it can be prevented by the currently available safe and effective vaccine.